 - 1. All machined metal surfaces should be coated with a suitable corrosion inhibitor to ensure the integrity of these surfaces at the time of installation. - 2.
-All openings must be covered with suitable covers to protect against contaminants. - Storage of the Components and Assemblies should be kept away from all potential vibration sources. (i.e., motors, rotating pumps, engines, etc.).
-This is to prevent unwanted vibration and possible brinelling of the bearings.

-- Components and assemblies are required to be stored indoors in a dry location.
+All openings must be covered with suitable covers to protect against contaminants. - 3.
+Storage of the Components and Assemblies should be kept away from all potential vibration sources. (ie, motors, rotating pumps, engines, etc.).
+This is to prevent unwanted vibration and possible brineling of the bearings. - 4.
+Components and Assemblies are required to be stored indoors in a dry location.
 Temperature range should be between 40 degrees and 100 degrees Fahrenheit.
-If the environment is excessively humid (more than 70%), a suitable desiccant should be used. - 5.
-Pump shafts are required to be rotated 5 full revolutions weekly to prevent brinelling.
+If the environment is excessively humid, over 70%, a suitable desiccant should be used. - 5.
+Pump shafts are required to be rotated 5 full revolutions weekly to ensure that the bearings are properly covered with lubricant.